clojusc/ltest/README.md

   * an opinionated default grouping for suites should be offered
     * &#x2705; by default, group by the top two elements of a namespace (e.g., `a.b.c.d` and `a.b.e.f` would both be grouped in `a.b`)
-    * developers should have the ability ot override this easily (see [ticket #25](https://github.com/clojusc/ltest/issues/25))
+    * developers should have the ability to override this easily (see [ticket #25](https://github.com/clojusc/ltest/issues/25))